flaschmurphy/sdc_term_1_proj_5/writeup.md

 Overall I'm disapointed that the video results were not better but due to time constraints I am unable to continune optimizing further.
 In retrospect, I would not use an SVM for such a task in future.
-A Neural Networks would be far easier to get working and would probably produce better results.
+A Neural Network would be far easier to get working and would probably produce better results.
 Unfortunately by the time I reached this conclusion there was not enough time left to change course.